devpro/azure-pipeline-training/README.md

 ### Azure DevOps account

-* You'll need access to an Azure DevOps project with permissions to create pipelines.
+* You'll need access to an Azure DevOps project with permissions to create pipelines

-* You can create a organization for free at this address: [**dev.azure.com**](https://dev.azure.com/).
-All you need is an account registered in Microsoft, which can be made from a non-Microsoft email adress (gmail or yahoo for example).
+* You can create a organization for free at this address: [**dev.azure.com**](https://dev.azure.com/)
+  * All you need is an account registered in Microsoft, which can be made from a non-Microsoft email adress (gmail or yahoo for example)
+  * You may have to make a request for the free build minutes, see [Changes to Azure Pipelines free grants](https://docs.microsoft.com/en-us/azure/devops/release-notes/2021/sprint-184-update)

 ### Software

-* You can create & edit pipelines directly in Azure DevOps web UI but it can be nice to also edit the yaml files locally on your workstation.
-In that case, it is recommended to use an IDE such as [Visual Studio Code](https://code.visualstudio.com/) (with extensions such as `EditorConfig for VS Code` by EditorConfig, `YAML` by Red Hat).
+* You can create & edit pipelines directly in Azure DevOps web UI but it can be nice to also edit the yaml files locally on your workstation
+  * An IDE such as [Visual Studio Code](https://code.visualstudio.com/) provides interesting extensions such as `EditorConfig for VS Code` by EditorConfig and `YAML` by Red Hat

-* You can be more efficient with the right git client, such as [GitKraken](https://www.gitkraken.com/).
+* You can be more efficient with the right git client, such as [GitKraken](https://www.gitkraken.com/)

-* For .NET code, it will be more convenient to work with [Visual Studio 2019](https://visualstudio.microsoft.com/) if you're on Windows (or [JetBrains Rider](https://www.jetbrains.com/rider/) if you're on Linux or Mac).
+* For .NET code, it will be more convenient to work with [Visual Studio 2019](https://visualstudio.microsoft.com/) if you're on Windows (or [JetBrains Rider](https://www.jetbrains.com/rider/) if you're on Linux or Mac)

 ## Tips